A Heritage Stay in Darjeeling

 This house was originally built in 1841 by a British lady named Mrs. Mackie as her summer retreat.
 Later in 1871 it was converted into a boarding house to accommodate British families.
 This was the house where several well known celebrities and famed personalities lived or spent their holidays.
 Some of such names include movie stars like Vivien Leigh of 'Gone with the Wind', Julie Christie of 'Dr. Zhivago', and even Sir George Everest who discovered Mt.
 Everest as the world's highest peak when Everest was named after him.
 The rooms are all named after such famed guests.

-Moment you walk in, you realize that you are entering a house which bears all signs of the old British grandeur.
-Teak finish all over including the ceilings.
-I liked the fact that no renovations or structural changes were made to convert the house into a hotel.
+The moment you walk in, you realize that you are entering a house which bears all signs of the old British grandeur.
+There is teak finish all over including the ceilings.
+I liked the fact that no modern renovations or structural changes were made to convert the house into a hotel.
 It has remained as the original house and guests occupy the different bedrooms of the house.
 The only changes have been additions of antique furniture, modernization of bathrooms, electrical fittings etc. Even the original fireplaces in the rooms have been retained and are lit when necessary.

 The lounge area is fully carpeted and was once the living room of the house.
 Cane sofas and center tables are kept here.
 This is where you can relax and read newspapers or chat with fellow guests in the evenings.
 While there are few rooms on the ground floor, an wooden carpeted staircase leads to rooms upstairs.